Unisolve/tari_cli_notes/tari_cli_mining_into.md

 NOTE: this will enable additional gRPC methods that could be used to monitor and submit blocks from this node.
 ```

-If your're asked "Would you like to mine", answer "Y"
+If you're asked "Would you like to mine", answer "Y"

 Then you'll see: